thecppzoo/zoo/presentations/C++-online-2025-external-polymorphism-and-type-erasure.md

 Because it was not designed properly.

-Why is `std::function` not based on `std::any` if it only adds one polymorphic function to the ownership given by `any`? again, because it was not designed properly.
+Why is `std::function` not based on `std::any` if it only adds one polymorphic function to the ownership given by `any`? again, because they were not designed properly.

 Why do we have no control over the way in which `std::any` and `std::function` own the owned object? (like when the object is local to the container or referenced at the heap, for example)? because of their misdesign.

-## Identifying and solving some design issues in Type Erasure implementations
+## Identifying and solving some design issues in Type Erasure designs

 One fundamental problem of implementations is that they fail to articulate that Type Erasure is EP + Ownership.
 This perspective will clearly indicate that only one mechanism for ownership would be a one-size-fits-all design that in practice fits no-one, forcing users to do lots of efforts to work around the "take it or leave it" nature of the one choice for ownership implemented.
 For example, Facebook's `Folly::Function` has as its most differentiating feature over `std::function` that it does not require copyability, that it is "move-only".